vdeslandres/rlsp/README.md

 Tests can be run with `python setup.py test`.

 Instructions for running the experiments can be found in `experiments.sh`.
 The script `experiments-for-plots.sh` generates the plots from the paper.

+The paper is saved as "2019_implicitesPreferences_Berkeley.pdf" on my computer.